 The more pet parents know, the easier it is to give the care your cat needs.
 We’re sharing a closer look at possible medical or behavioral issues that explain common reasons cats poop outside the litter box, so you can take the first step to mess-free floors.

 Your cat pooping on the floor could be related to medical issues.
 This feline behavior may be mitigated by something as simple as changing their diet or managing constipation.
-However, it could also be a more serious health issue, such as inflammatory bowel disease, colitis, or arthritis.
+However, it could also be a more serious health issue, such as inflammatory bowel disease, urinary tract infections (UTIs), colitis, parasites, or arthritis for senior cats.

 Stress or anxiety